hks-epod/hrdf/README.md

   * ~~Reorganize data?~~
 12. Turn off province highlighting when not in `#byRegion`.
 13. ~~Pie chart: colors?~~
-14. Pie chart: Tooltips over each slice?
+14. ~~Pie chart: Tooltips over each slice?~~
 15. Industry viz: start that function.
+16. Explanatory captions.
+17. Bar chart: axes, legend.
+18. For each chart: highlight the pies/bars where Saudi > expat and expat > Saudi.
+19. Fix `xAxis`.